CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 >
 > It is your turn so you have the option of starting the next chain of effects.
 You play a _Voices of Malice_, targeting _Minion Stir_.
 You would have like to have played it between 3) and 4), but _Minion Stir_ was not in play at that time so you could not target it.
 Your opponent does not respond, so _Voices of Malice_ resolves and discards _Minion Stir_.

-*******************************

 # • PART III •<br/>OPTIONAL RULES

 Each of these optional rules may be used if all players agree before the game begins.

-**Special Movement to Gorgoroth Rules** — A company may only move to or from a site in Gorgoroth (e.g., Barad-dur, Mount Doom) by using one of the following:
- - Specific region movement from a site in Imlad Morgul (Cirith Ungol, Minas Morgul, or Shelob’s Lair).
- - Specific region movement that passes through Nurn or Udun.

-**Burglaring** — A Hobbit may attempt to “burglar” at an untapped site.
-If you decide to make a burglary attempt, make a roll.
-If the result is greater than 5, the Hobbit taps the site without facing the automatic-attack and may tap to play an item that is playable at that site.
-Otherwise, the Hobbit faces the automatic-attack alone.

-**Recently Visited Sites** — If a site is in the opponent’s discard pile, the number of strikes and prowess for the site’s automatic-attack are increased by 1.

-**Tapping to Face Multiple Strikes** — A character can tap, take a -3 mod, and face two strikes.
+Refer to the appendices ([page 86]()) for conventions of tournament play—these are widely used for casual play.

+**Company vs. Company Combat** — When one player is a Ringwraith and his opponent is a Wizard (see Part IV), combat can occur between companies (see [page 80]()).
+After such a combat, if your opponent's company has only wounded characters you may attempt to "steal an item."
+To steal an item, you must tap a character in your company that was involved in the combat.
+Then, you can force your opponent to discard an item of your choice in his company that was involved in the combat.
+Finally, if you have a manifestation of the discarded item in your hand, you may play it with the character you just tapped.

 ### MULTI-PLAYER RULES

 Except for the guidelines presented in this section, a multi-player game (3-5 players) uses the normal rules.

 **Victory Conditions:** The normal rules are used for victory conditions and to determine when the game ends.
-However, when a player calls the Free Council, each of the other players gets to take one final turn.
-If a player’s Wizard is eliminated, that player is out of the game; however, the game only ends in this manner if only one player is left in the game.
+However, when a player calls the Audience with Sauron, each of the other players gets to take one final turn.
+If a player’s Ringwarith is eliminated, that player is out of the game; however, the game only ends in this manner if only one player is left in the game.
 The doubling of your marshalling points based on a MP type only applies if none of your opponents has a card in play of that type.

 **Getting Ready to Play:** Before the players set up their decks for play, each player makes a roll (reroll all ties).
-When play starts, the second highest roller will sit to the left of the high roller, the third highest roller will sit to the left of the second highest roller, etc.

-The highest roller chooses the Wizard he will play, the second highest roller chooses his Wizard from the remaining Wizards, etc. Each player may place up to two of his Wizard cards in his play deck.
+When play starts, the players will sit clockwise around the table in the order of their rolls from highest to lowest.
+The highest roller chooses the Ringwraith he will play, the second highest chooses his Ringwraith from the remaining Ringwraiths, etc. Each player may place up to two of his Ringwraith cards in his play deck.

 At this point each player should have his play deck constructed.
 For multi-player games, half (round up) of the hazards in your play deck must be hazard creatures.

 Each player should select a character pool of up to 25 characters.
 The _low_ roller reveals a character from his pool; this character starts in play.
 Then, the player to the right of the low roller reveals a starting character that has not already been revealed.
-This process continues in a counter-clockwise direction until all players have revealed their starting characters as outlined in the normal rules (i.e., 1-5 characters with a 20 or less mind attribute total).
+This process continues in a counter-clockwise direction until all players have revealed their starting characters as outlined in the normal rules.
 Then, each player may place up to 10 characters from their character pool into their play decks.

 After the characters are all revealed, each player may exchange up to three cards between his play deck and his cards not being used (all normal play deck restrictions must be met).
 The highest roller takes his turn first.
-Then, the player to his left takes his turn, and so on (i.e., play proceeds clockwise).
+Then, the player to his left takes his turn, and so on.

 **The Player Turn:** Your “hazard-opponent” for the purposes of hazards is the player to your left.
-During your Long-event Phase, you remove your own resource long-events and the hazard long-events belonging to your hazard-opponent.
+During your long-event phase, you remove your own resource long-events and the hazard long-events belonging to your hazard-opponent.
 Only your hazard-opponent may draw cards (based on the site being moved to) and play hazards during your movement/hazard phase.
-A player only has the option of discarding a card during an End-of-Turn Phase if it is his own turn or if it is his hazard-opponent’s turn.
+A player only has the option of discarding a card during an end-of-turn phase if it is his own turn or if it is his hazard-opponent’s turn.

-Twilight cards can be played at any time by any player.
+_Twilight_ cards can be played at any time by any player.
 Permanent-events, long-events, and other “global” events (e.g., tapping Ren the Unclean) affect all players.

 _Middle-earth: The Wizards Companion_ provides some expanded, variant multi-player rules.

 ### SOLITAIRE RULES

-**Getting Started:** Place all of your hazard cards in one shuffled deck. (_Variant #1_: Have someone construct a hazard deck for you. _Variant #2_: Construct several “well-tuned” hazard decks of approximately cards each, then play against each one.)
+**Getting Started:** Place all of your hazard cards in one shuffled deck. (_Variant #1_: Have someone construct a hazard deck for you. _#2_: Construct several “well-tuned” hazard decks of approximately cards each, then play against each one.)
 Your play deck has no hazards and must have at least 30 cards.
 Your hand size is only five cards.

 **During Play:** Proceed normally, except for the following exceptions.
 There is no opponent’s player turn.
 Whenever you would draw or discard to get a hand of 8 cards, you now draw or discard to get a hand of 5 cards.
 During the movement/hazard phase, you draw and discard normally for each company.